Phala-Network/phat-offchain-rollup/README.md

             - submit tx to `RollupResult.target_id`
                 - use the latest nonce
                 - fire and forget
+                - for gas efficiency, save the recent submitted tx to local storage (with timeout) to avoid redundant submission in a short period
         - enum RollupTarget
             - EVM(chain, address)
             - Pallet(chain)